AdamRossWalker/SQLPlusX/README.md

 a CLOB or a large VARCHAR2.

-Record history is retained based on the memory footprint, so narrow results can story more rows.
+Record history is retained based on the memory footprint, so narrow results can store more rows.
 Large result sets are truncated first, so you don’t lose previous commands and results above just because the last query returned 1m rows.